-Each person conducting or assisting in the conduct of a research project that involves human participants is first required to complete training on ethical and regulatory issues.
-The web-based course currently required by TTUHSC is the CITI Biomedical Investigator Training Course.
-NOTE: In special circumstances, research staff may be permitted to substitute the CITI Clinical Research Coordinator Course and/or recognized certifications in place of the CITI Biomedical Investigator Course.
-The IRB Staff may be contacted for more information.

-Renewal: All investigators and research staff are required to renew their Biomedical Investigator Training at least once every 3 years (with TTUHSC as the designated affiliation.
+- Each person conducting or assisting in the conduct of a research project that involves human participants is first required to complete training on ethical and regulatory issues.
+The web-based course currently required by TTUHSC is the CITI Biomedical Investigator Training Course (or any version of this training from the Human Subjects Research series-Biomedical in CITI, completed at any institution). - FOR CRAs and Pls: In special circumstances, Clinical Research Coordinators and Principal Investigators may be permitted to substitute preapproved CITI courses and/or recognized certifications in place of the CITI Biomedical Investigator Course.
+The IRB Staff may be contacted for more information. - Renewal: All investigators and research staff are required to renew their Biomedical Investigator Training every 3 years (or the approved certificate or CITI course).
 Lapsed training will be reported as a finding requiring correction on any routine or for-cause audits conducted in accordance with Section 2.19 of this Manual.